Episode 127

 Episode Transcript

-Julie Michelson:[Page//00:00:00] Welcome back to the Inspired Living with Autoimmunity podcast.
+Julie Michelson:[00:00:00] Welcome back to the Inspired Living with Autoimmunity podcast.
 I'm your host, Julie Michelson, and today we're joined by Dr. Catherine Darley, the expert in natural sleep medicine.
 Having treated patients for over 20 years, she teaches the sleep skills people need to thrive through her online courses.
 You can find her most everywhere at Skilled Sleeper.

 Julie Michelson: In today's conversation, we're talking about our circadian system and how we've gotten off track in modern culture when it comes to sleep and health.
 Listen and learn how taking some simple steps can improve your sleep to reduce inflammation, protect your brain health, and feel better than you imagine.